 Thanks to the Arizona Sportsmen for Wildlife Conservation – by DJ Zor

 It’s that dreadful time of year in my house.
 License plate renewal time.
-Both of our cars are due in October so I get to bite the bullet just once a year.
+Both of our cars are due in October so I get to bite the bullet just once a year, you can check this page to find more info about our leasing system.
 This year I’m doing things slightly different.
 I’m getting one of those fancy plates with a picture on it.
 Why?
 You might ask.
 Well, let me tell you.
 Recently the state council of Trout Unlimited received a generous grant from the Arizona Sportsmen for Wildlife Conservation to help us get Trout in the Classroom off the ground in 12 new schools this fall.
 The grant that was received funded a large portion of the equipment costs for starting these new schools in the program.
 So this year, and from now on, both my wife and I will be sporting AZSFWC plates on our vehicles.

 The Arizona Sportsmen for Wildlife Conservation is a group of conservationists, whose mission is to educate and inform sportsmen, wildlife conservation organizations throughout the state, and the public at large on important issues related to wildlife and wildlife habitat, and to provide, via grants or other sources, funding to conserve Arizona’s wildlife populations through habitat enhancement initiatives.
 The funding provided by AZSFWC largely comes from the license plate fund, and is provided to organizations for work in one of three categories: habitat, education or hunter/angler recruitment projects, and any 501(c)(3) organization in the state can apply for a grant to help with their project.
 So for me, now knowing exactly where this money is going, getting a conservation plate is a no brainer.
 It couldn’t be simpler either, just go to servicearizona.com to renew your vehicle and when given the option to select a plate, choose the one for conservation.